WHAT'S NEW

 🎧Tune in and take away:

-- Ways to extend learning through real-world application
+- Ways to extend knowledge beyond the program

 To see more Inside Out-of-School Time podcast episodes, click here.

-Discover the Best Practices Shared by OST Professionals at the OSTI-CON Conference
+Discover the Best Practices Shared by OST Professionals at the North Carolina 21st CCLC Foundations Conference

-At the OSTI-CON conference, our team connected with OST professionals as they shared innovative ideas and best practices.
+At the North Carolina 21st CCLC Foundations conference, our team connected with OST professionals as they shared innovative ideas and best practices.
 We spoke with attendees about what truly sparks excitement in students and strengthens connections with families in their programs.

 Subscribe to the 21st CCLC NTAC Listserv!